openstack/tacker/doc/source/user/etsi_containerized_vnf_usage_guide.rst

 Prepare VNF Package
 ===================

-If we want to deploy CNF through helm, we can refer to `Prepare VNF Package`_.

 1. Create Directories of VNF Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 TOSCA YAML CSAR file is an archive file using the ZIP file format whose